 Sometimes a cat is bored and attacking humans becomes a substitute for hunting mice.
 Carnivores are hard-wired to hunt.
 The instinct to hunt is so strong that they will even leave a delicious meal in order to pounce on a rat (Adamec 1976).
 This is normal behaviour for cats and they need to do it (Heath 2009).
 It is instinctive for them to pounce with claws out and to bite down hard.
 Pouncing, say on feet, with the owner’s shriek, is exciting and fulfills its natural instinct.
 Sometimes kittens have been encouraged to pounce on toes and feet, so that cat is, so to speak, trained to behave in this way.

 If possible give the cat the chance to express its nature with real hunting.
-Install a cat flap, or even a cat ladder, so the cat can do some proper mousing.
+Install a cat flap, or even a cat ladder, so the cat can do some proper mousing outside.
 If you can’t do this, you MUST give the cat more to do.
-The indoor cat article on this website has several ideas.
+How to have a Happy Indoor Cat has several ideas.
 Lots of games with fishing rod toys will help.
 Do these games in short bouts with a start and a stop command.
 Stop the game if the cat is becoming too highly aroused and wait for it to calm down before starting the game again.

-If better arrangements for the cat make no difference, try distracting the cat by throwing a toy, a wine cork, or something similar away from yourself, so that the cat locks on to a different moving target (Crowell-Davis 2007).
+When the cat is going to attack you, try distracting the cat by throwing a toy, a wine cork, or something similar away from yourself, so that the cat locks on to a different moving target (Crowell-Davis 2007).
 Learn about cat body language so you recognise the lowered head, hard stare, and crouched body which predicts an attack.
 It may help to put a collar and bell on your cat so you can hear it coming!
 Or if there is a particular place from which it ambushes you, block that area.

 It is essential you don’t run away, make rapid movements, flinch or shriek.
 These reactions just make the hunting more fun for the cat!
 Keep hands still.
 Cats are turned on by moving targets and high pitched sounds.
 Wear wellies or, if the cat pounces or scratches higher up the leg, wear leather chaps or fishing trousers.
 Spray the wellies or chaps with a deterrent spray used to keep cats off gardens just in case this helps.
 Think about blocking the attack with a stairgate or just blocking the area from which the cat launches its attack with furniture.